-39 Statutory Children's Social Care Assessments and Services
+Section 38 -Statutory Children's Social Care Assessments and Services

 Concerns about a child's welfare should be referred to local authority children's social care.
-Where a child is suffering, or is likely to suffer from harm, HUET schools will make a referral to children's social care and if appropriate, the police.
+Where a child is suffering, or is likely to suffer from harm, school will make a referral to children's social care and if appropriate the police is made immediately.
 Referrals will follow the local referral process.
-Children's social care assessments should consider where children are being harmed in contexts outside the home, Hanley and Upton Educational Trust will provide as much information as possible as part of the referral process.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, Hanley Castle High School will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
-Additional information is available here: Contextualised Safeguarding
+Additional information is available here :Contextualised Safeguarding